Eclipse Che provides:

 Workspace agent extensions are compiled with Che core libraries and also deployed within an embedded Che server that runs inside of each workspace machine.
 The Che server is injected into machines created and controlled by the central workspace master Che server.
 This embedded server hosts your workspace agent extensions and provides a communication bridge between the services hosted within Che and the machines that are hosting the project.

 When you develop with a desktop IDE, the workspace uses localhost as the execution environment for processes like build, run and debug.
 In a cloud IDE, localhost is not available, so the workspace server must generate the environments that it needs.
 These environments must be isolated from one another and scalable.
-We use Docker to generate containers that contain the software needed for each environment.
+We generate containers that contain the software needed for each environment.
 Each workspace is given at least one environment, but users may create additional environments for each workspace if they want.
 Each container can have different software installed.
 Che installs different software into the machine based upon the project type.
 For example, a Java project will have the JDK, Git, and Maven installed.
 When a user is working within their Workspace, this container is booted by Che and the source code of the project is mounted within it.
 Developer actions like auto-complete and

 mvn clean install are processes that are executed within the container.
-Users can provide their own Dockerfiles that Che will build into images and extension developers can register Dockerfile templates associated with a project type.
+Users can provide their own Dockerfiles or Composefile that Che will build into images and extension developers can register Dockerfile templates associated with a project type.
 This allows Che to manage a potentially infinite number of environments while still giving users customization flexibility.